canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 #### Minor changes

 Check [GitHub issues](https://github.com/canonical/sphinx-docs-starter-pack/issues) for existing reports.
-If none exists, [open one](https://github.com/canonical/sphinx-docs-starter-pack/issues/new/choose) and indicate you'd like to work on it.
+If none exist, [open one](https://github.com/canonical/sphinx-docs-starter-pack/issues/new/choose) and state your interest in working on it.

 #### Major changes

 Describe your proposal in the issue thread, including the plan, tests, and documentation.
-For new documentation pages, propose a [Diataxis](https://diataxis.fr) category.
+For new documentation pages, propose a [Diátaxis](https://diataxis.fr) category.

 ### Create a development branch